naguiagahnim/naguiagahnim/README.md

 <h4 align="left">Scrabble game</h4>
 <p align="left">
   <ul>
-    <li><b>Description : </b>The aim of the project is to develop a fully functional scrabble game using the Java and JavaFX programming languages to implement a user interface.
-Github and Git are used to collaborate within the team.</li>
+    <li><b>Description : </b>The aim of the project is to develop a fully functional scrabble game by implementing a user interface, a machine part and functional tests while collaborating as a team.</li>
+    <li><b>Technologies used : </b>Java, JavaFX, JUnit, Git, Github.</li>
   </ul>
 </p>